wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 # Detailed Design

 The overview section described an abstract view of how the Token Bridge, core bridge, and Guardians interact.
 However, different blockchain environments operate heterogeneously.
-For example, the EVM provides reliable logs in the form of message receipts that can easily be verified.
+For example, the EVM provides strict logs in the form of message receipts that can easily be verified.
 In contrast, Sui and Solana do not provide the same degree of introspection on historical account states.
 As a result, the Transfer Verifier must be implemented in an ad-hoc way using the state and tooling available to particular chains.
 RPC providers for different blockchains may prune state aggressively which provides another limitation on the degree of confidence.

 ## Types of Implementations
-Broadly, the Transfer Verifier for a chain can be thought of as "reliable" or "heuristic" based on whether or not historical account data is easily accessible.
-For "reliable" implementations, the Guardian could drop the message publication completely as it is guaranteed to be fraudulent.
+Broadly, the Transfer Verifier for a chain can be thought of as "strict" or "heuristic" based on whether or not historical account data is easily accessible.
+For "strict" implementations, the Guardian could drop the message publication completely as it is guaranteed to be fraudulent.
 For "heuristic" implementations, the Guardian could choose to delay the transfer, allowing time for the transaction to be manually triaged.

 ## General Process

-Transfer Verifier
 - Connect to the chain (using a WebSocket subscription, or else by polling)
 - Monitor the Core Contract for Message Publications
 - Filter the Message Publications for Token Transfers
 - Examine Token Bridge activity, ensuring that at least as many funds were transferred into the Token Bridge as are encoded in the Core Bridge's message
 - If the above is not true, log an error

-Guardian
+### Responding to suspicious messages
-- If the Transfer Verifier reports an error, block the Message Publication if the implementation is "reliable", otherwise delay.
+If the Transfer Verifier reports an error the Guardian should block the Message Publication if the implementation is "strict".
+If the implementation is "heuristic", the message should be delayed.
+This will allow some time for core contributors to analyze the message and associated logs for potential bugs or malicious activity.

+In order to handle messages flexibly, they can be tagged with a "verification state".
+This state will be embedded in to the message itself to allow for different parts of the message publicaton process within the node to handle messages in specific ways.
+For example, an `Anomalous` message originating from Sui could be treated in a different way than one coming from Solana.
+As chains are developed, they may introduce other tools or logging artifacts that result in a Transfer Verifier implementation to become more or less strict.

+Some example "verification states" are:
+- Not verified
+- Not applicable
+- Verified
+- Anomalous
+- Rejected

+Messages can have a `NotVerified` state initially and should be eventually be marked as one of the other states.

+Messages marked as `NotApplicable` should be processed normally.
+This state will be used for messages that are not Token Transfers, as only Token Transfers are process by the Transfer Verifier.

+A `Verified` message is in a "known good" state and should be processed normally.

+Both `Anomalous` and `Rejected` represent potentially dangerous states. `Anomalous` should be used for "heuristic" Transfer Verifier implementations and `Rejected` should be used for "strict" implementations. `Rejected` messages must be dropped and must not result in a VAA creation for the message. `Anomalous` messages can be delayed, though other potential responses may be appropriate depending on the reliability of the Transfer Verifier implementation and how likely `Anomalous` messages are to occur in practice.

+### Sequencing with the Governor and the Accountant

+Assuming both are enabled, the processor first sends a message to the Governor and then to the Accountant once the message is release by the Governor.

+Checks relating to the Transfer Verifier should occur before the checks to the Governor or the Accountant.
+If a message is `Rejected` or `Anomalous`, it should be dropped or delayed before it is included in the Governor or Accountant.
+This prevents a scenario where a `Rejected` message might still consume outgoing Governor capacity, for example.

 ## Implementations